emilypark0418/emilypark.github.io/index.md

 <img align="right" src="assets/img/perth.jpg" width="270" height="360">

 Sports-wise, I love swimming, ice skating, and roller blading.
+I love watching figure skating Olympians perform on ***Stars on Ice***!

 I have played the clarinet for 15+ years and I’m very fond of the dulcet and mellow sound of this beautiful woodwind instrument.
+I was actively involved in orchestras and performances since elementary school, and even at Boeing I was part of an orchestra.
+In college, I was part of a band and played keyboard.

 I also love traveling and appreciating diversity in the cities I go to.
 Here's one of my favorite photo from Perth, Australia when I went to SIGGRAPH ASIA 2019 as a student volunteer.
 Can you see the countless shades of blue? 🌊🌊

 <br />